smitpate07/n8n-docker-python-libs/README.md

 https://github.com/user-attachments/assets/b51882dc-fb47-4580-90b0-0993bba4d8a9

 ---
-## How to create Custom Docker Image with Python Libraries ?
+## How to create Custom Docker Image with Python Libraries for n8n ?

 **Step 1:** Create Dockerfile.
 User Dockerfile in this repo.